How to Style the Perfect Farmhouse Christmas Mantel Plus FREE Oh Holy Night Printable

 - white pitchers

 - twinkle lights

 I really wanted to create a simple farmhouse style Christmas printable for you lovely readers.
 I incorporated a quote from my favorite Christmas song, O Holy Night.

 Oh Holy Night Christmas Song Printable

-This printable is free for Remodelaholic subscribers — just fill out the form below to join our email list and get the poster PDF sent right to your inbox.
-(We’ll send you great freebies and occasional discounts in the shop — but never spam.)
+This printable is free for Remodelaholic subscribers — just fill out the form below to join our free email list and get the poster PDF sent right to your inbox.

 Love printables?
 Check out all our Christmas printables!